h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Infogram Plot
 ~~~~~~~~~~~~~

 The infogram function produces a visual guide to admisibility of the features.
 The visualization engine used in the R interface is the `ggplot2 <https://ggplot2.tidyverse.org/>`__ package and in Python, we use `matplotlib <https://matplotlib.org/>`__.
-Here's an example of the Core Infogram for the iris dataset.
+Here's an example of the Core Infogram for the Iris dataset.

 .. figure:: images/infogram_core_iris.png
    :alt: H2O Core Infogram
    :scale: 80%
    :align: center

+**L-Features.** The highlighted L-shaped area contains features that are either irrelevant or redundant (or both).
+Features in the L can be categorized as follows:

+- top left: Contains highly unique information, but only a small amout of relevance.
+- origin:  Contains low amount of unique information and low relevance.
+- bottom right:  Contains low amount of unique information, but high relevance.

+**Admissible Features.**  The features that are not in the L-Features set are the admissible features.
+Admissible features in each quadrants have different attributes and value to the model:

+- top right: Contains highly unique and relevant information.
+- top left: Contains highly unique, but minimally relevant information.
+- bottom right:  Contains low amount of unique information, but high relevance.

 Infogram Data